$$ Eubacteria

 Couldn’t find any MICROBES so I drew some cashews

 But I am working on it.
-I’m learning a lot of fascinating stuff about Eubacteria and Archaea, two of the three domains of life.
-Particularly thought-provoking is the idea that some of them engulfed others of them to create the ancestors of the third domain, the more interesting one that includes everything from algae to avocado to fungi to fish to humans.
+I’m learning and/or relearning lots of fascinating stuff about Eubacteria and Archaea, two of the three domains of life.
+For one thing, some of them engulfed others of them to create the ancestors of the third domain, the more interesting one that includes everything from algae to avocado to fungi to fish to humans.
 Eukarya!, as Archimedes remarked, or something like that.

-Before I bring this brief note to a close, I know what you're thinking.
-Why is the hybrid domain called Eukarya, when “Euchaea” would have made a superior portmanteau of the words Eubacteria and Archaea?
+Before I bring this note to a close, I know what you're thinking.
+Why is the hybrid domain called Eukarya, when “Euchaea” would have made a much better portmanteau of the words Eubacteria and Archaea?
 It is too bad that we are not in charge.

 Climbing around the tree of life